 - Step 3: Copy and run the auto-generated SQL code on the right side of the page to give Amplitude the proper access to your Snowflake instance.

-- Step 4: After running the code, click on Next to test the connection.
-If all the credentials are entered correctly, you will see the below page.
+- Step 4: After running the code, click Next to test the connection.
+You will see the page below if all the credentials are entered correctly.

-- Step 5: Click on Next to move on to the data selection stage.
+- Step 5: Click Next to move on to the data selection stage.

 - Step 6: You have several configuration options to choose from here.
 Type of data: It is used to tell Amplitude whether you will be ingesting event data or user property data.